weikang761195/ts-frontend-developer/readme.md

 # LinqCash Code Challenge #1 #

-Note that if you fork this repository, your responses may be publicly available.
+Note that if you fork this repository, your responses may be publicly available [here](https://github.com/LinqCash/ts-frontend-developer/network/members).
 Please submit your application along with the solutions attached or linked.

 It is important that you minimally attempt the problems, even if you do not arrive at a working solution.